-The project file contains all of the information and preparations before programming.
+The project file contains all the information and preparations before programming.
 It can also be used to restore the working environment that has been saved previously.
 The project file includes:

 - The current device's information, such as:

-- o Manufacturer
+- Manufacturer

-- Device type
+- o Device type

 - o Pin size

 - o Data file name

-- \circ Current buffer data
+- o Current buffer data